Boris Moiseev: Return to Russia

 Moiseev came back to Russia in 1991, filming a documentary on Ekspressia.
 He died from a stroke in Moscow on 27 September 2022, at the age of 68.

 Health Issues and Death (2011-2022)

 Moiseev suffered three strokes between 2011 and 2022.
 As a result of the first two strokes, Moiseev became partially immobilized on his left side and suffered slurred speech.
-Despite his health difficulties, he continued to appear on television.
+Despite his health difficulties, he went to second term on work scene.
 During these years, he was routinely attended to at home by concert director Sergei Gorokh.
-On 27 September 2022, Gorokh attended to Moiseev and found Moiseev deceased in bed.
-He was 68.
+On 27 September 2022, Gorokh attended to Moiseev and found Moiseev unresponsive in bed.
+Attempts to revive him were unsuccessful, and he was pronounced deceased at 68.